 Stop Entry Orders

 An interesting concept here is that some people prefer to place so-called “stop entry orders” with the hope of catching a wave of momentum in one direction or another.
-Perhaps the trader has some idea of where they believe the price of a currency pair is headed, but they would like to see some price action help confirm their convictions on this order.
+Perhaps the trader has some idea of where they believe the price of a currency pair is headed, but they would like to see some price action to help confirm their convictions on this order.
 A good way to do that is to let the price do what it is going to do up to the point where they have seen enough evidence that they are ready to pull the trigger and get involved in the trade.
-One way to do that is via stop entry orders.
+One way to do that is via stop-entry orders.

-Stop entry orders literally allow the trader to set a price above or below the current price where they would like to entry into a trade.
-The difference here is that a stop entry order is taken in the same direction as where they trade has been moving already.
+Stop-entry orders literally allow the trader to set a price above or below the current price where they would like to enter into a trade.
+The difference here is that a stop entry order is taken in the same direction as where the trade has been moving already.
 In other words, if a trader looks at the EUR/USD and believes that it will decline in price, they can set a stop entry order to sell the currency when it drops say 20 pips from its current price.
 The sell order will be instantly executed when the pair drops 20 pips as instructed, but the trader will not be involved in the trade at all until it reaches that point.
 A trader can also do the exact same thing in the inverse on the buy side.

 The point of all of this is to get into a trade as the momentum of that trade appears to pick up.
 When it looks like the trade is moving in the direction that you suspected it would, then it is a good time to get involved and start making some money on it.
-Thus, a stop entry order can help make that happen.
+Thus, a stop-entry order can help make that happen.

 Stop Loss Order

 So, you have entered a trade and are ready to make some money on it?
-Great! but at the same time you are a wise trader and you know that you always have to account for risk as well.
-You cannot allow yourself to go into a trade without the safety net of a stop loss order.
+Great! but at the same time, you are a wise trader and you know that you always have to account for risk as well.
+You cannot allow yourself to go into a trade without the safety net of a stop-loss order.

 A stop loss order automatically triggers when the trade you make moves against you so many pips.
 What this means is that your trade will automatically be bought or sold (the opposite of whatever you opened the trade with) when it moves a set number of pips away from your entry price.

 Let’s say you purchase USD/CAD at a price of 1.0200.
 You decide that you want to curtail your risks from getting too high and set a stop loss order of 50 pips at the same time.
 This means that if the currency pair hits 1.0150 before you exit the trade manually, then the system will automatically exit the trade for you at that price.
 You will take on a 50-pip loss in that scenario, but it may prevent additional losses if the trend on the currency continues to be bearish.
-At least in this scenario you can avoid taking on even larger losses that you might otherwise have had to deal with.
+At least in this scenario, you can avoid taking on even larger losses that you might otherwise have had to deal with.

-A trailing stop order can be extremely helpful if you indeed to open a trade that you plan to keep open for some time.
+A trailing stop order can be extremely helpful if you indeed open a trade that you plan to keep open for some time.
 The point of a trailing stop is to establish a point at which you no longer want to stay in the trade.
 It is similar to the stop loss order in that a trailing stop is used to keep a trader from losing too much of their trade no matter which way it goes.

 The trailing stop literally trails the price of the currency.
 Let’s again go to our example of buying the USD/CAD pair at 1.0200.
-You believe that it will rise, but you want to keep that 50 pip stop loss in motion with you as the pair moves along.
+You believe that it will rise, but you want to keep that 50-pip stop loss in motion with you as the pair moves along.
 You can set a trailing stop order to ensure that you never lose more than 50 pips on the trade even as it moves higher and higher.